sunsewingmachine/vorklee2/V5 Project Specifications/10_notes_app_product_and_business_blueprint_v5.md

 ## ✅ 10.
 Summary

 The **Vorklee Notes App** delivers an enterprise-ready, AI-enhanced knowledge management solution built for security, collaboration, and scalability.
-Its modular structure under the multi-project Neon architecture ensures long-term growth, compliance, and seamless integration with the rest of the Vorklee2 ecosystem.
+Its modular structure under the multi-project Neon architecture ensures long-term growth, compliance and seamless integration with the rest of the Vorklee2 ecosystem.

 ---